timjaya/nbadash/README.md

 ### Flask Python Webserver (For part 3)

 We will use the [Flask Python webserver](http://flask.pocoo.org/) in this course.
 It is a lightweight webserver that requires a minimal amount of understanding of how the webserver framework is implemented.

+To use it, follow the steps in [Python Flask Skeleton for Google App Engine](https://github.com/GoogleCloudPlatform/appengine-flask-skeleton) to create Python applications using the Flask framework on App Engine.

 We strongly recommend reading the following documentations: